TimothyEich/TimothyEich/README.md

 # Hey there! 👋

 I'm Timothy Eichenlaub, a passionate and dedicated Software Developer with a love for exploring new technologies and creating amazing things.
 I enjoy sharing my knowledge and previously served as a mentor, helping students learn Full Stack Software Development.
 My toolbox includes HTML, CSS, JavaScript, React, SQL, NoSQL, and more!

-## Skills 🔓
+## Current Projects

-- HTML
-- CSS
-- JavaScript
-- Git
-- React.js
-- Node.js
-- jQuery
-- Scrum
-- Responsive Web Design
-- Bootstrap
+I'm currently working on a portfolio utilizing next.js and typescript with Tailwind CSS while also starting to learn Swift for IOS Development.

 ## Interests Beyond Coding 💡